 In relation to all the above – a GOOD RETURN.

-We are playing with the symbols and structures of finance, drawing attention to and subverting them.
 We have already imagined what we could do if we were able to print our own money – but why stop there?

 Bonds are traditionally a way for one entity to raise money by borrowing from another.
 They are debt based and deliver return for investors.
 In times of war, governments issued ‘War Bonds’ calling on citizens and investors to loan them money in order to fund whatever endeavour they were involved with at the time.
 Government debt is seen as the safest place for investors to put their money, particularly in volatile times with a fragile financial system.
 At this time of global uncertainty bonds are so popular that some countries are actually charging investors for lending them their money.